ftrackhq/ftrack-javascript/README.md

 When handling an event it is sometimes useful to be able to send information back to the source of the event.
 For example, `ftrack.location.request-resolve` would expect a resolved path to be sent back.

-You can craft a custom reply event if you want, but an easier way is just to return the appropriate data from your handler.
-Any value different from *null* or *undefined* will be automatically sent as a reply:
+You can publish a custom reply event using `publishReply()`, but an easier way is to return the appropriate data from your handler.
+Any returned value except *null* or *undefined* will be automatically sent as a reply:
 ``` javascript
 function onEvent(event) {
     // Send following data in automatic reply